Values, variables, and pointers

 - Assignment statements require the left-hand-side of the

-There are several kinds of expressions that produce durable references in Carbon:
+There are also several kinds of expressions that produce durable references.
+For example:

-- Names of objects introduced with a variable binding:
+- Names of objects introduced with a reference binding:

-, or indexing into any type with a durable reference expression such aslocal_array[i]
+std::spanthat implementsIndirectIndexWith, or indexing into any type with a durable reference expression such aslocal_array[i]. - Calls to functions whose return forms contain

 Durable reference expressions can only be produced directly by one of these expressions.
 They are never produced by converting one of the other expression categories into a reference expression.